This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 - Add minced garlic and cook another minute.

-- Pour ham stock into the pot and add bay leaves.
+- Pour ham stock into the pot and add bay leaves. over the pot with a lid and simmer on low for 30 minutes.

 - When 30 minutes is up, add diced ham and potatoes.
 Cook another 15-20 minutes or until the potatoes are fork-tender.
+Slowly add in heavy cream and mix well.

-Ham Bone Recipes Tips
+Ham Soup Recipes

 - You can use cornstarch or Wondra flour to thicken the soup.
 I prefer cornstarch as it keeps the soup gluten-free.